 Now here’s what’s important to note about the concept ‘egg’: the concept ‘egg’ does not restrict its range of reference only to those specific eggs one has come in contact with.
 On the contrary, it includes every egg that exists, every egg that has existed, and every egg that will exist, without any quantifiable restriction (i.e., it does not refer to, say, only 2000 eggs, and thereafter a new concept needs to be formed for the next 2000 eggs).
 The concept ‘egg’ is open-ended and quantitatively limitless.
 Which means: it includes not only those eggs one has personally come in contact with in the range of his limited experience, but in fact all eggs - regardless of time and place.
 Time and place are thus omitted measurements and are thus not essential to the meaning of the concept ‘egg’ or to the units which it subsumes.
 Considerations about past versus future become as irrelevant as considerations about this side of the Atlantic versus the other.
 Indeed, we make inferences about what must have happened in the past all the time, such as when I go into my kitchen and find an eggshell on the floor: someone didn’t clean up thoroughly!

 Since knowledge is essentially those concepts which we have formed and integrated into sum total retained in consciousness, this means that by means of the concept ‘egg’ we have knowledge - not just of those eggs which we have seen and touched firsthand – but of all eggs, in a very generalized manner.
 Moreover, our concept ‘egg’ includes only eggs, not furry critters, alphabet blocks, glass bottles, mailboxes, steam shovels, hydro-electric dams or pontiff’s caps.
 It also includes everything we learn about eggs as an ever-growing sum of knowledge in its own right.
 It’s not a broad leap, then, to go from observing that one eggs breaks when it’s dropped on a hard surface to supposing that other eggs will do the same.
-This is simply an application of the data we integrate in our concept ‘egg’ to specific instances under consideration.
+This is simply an application of the data we integrate in our concept ‘egg’ to specific instances under consideration, thus providing a model for deduction.
 We then refine such generalized instances by discovering those conditions which apply and those which do not.
 I have yet to find, for example, an egg which breaks when I sing to it.

 So induction, then, not only presupposes the validity of those concepts which we bring to bear in our inferences, the validity of those concepts in fact constitutes the epistemological basis of those inferences.
 So I think the question of how the skeptic knows what eggs are is fair game.
 Indeed, any question about what we know generally about eggs goes right back to how we formed our concept ‘egg’ in the first place.
 But we don’t find apologists who raise the problem of induction discussing the nature and formation of concepts in their treatments of the problem of induction.
 Indeed, their worldview has no theory of concepts to begin with.
 And that’s why they are so readily captivated by the problem of induction, for their worldview does not equip them to understand the conceptual preconditions which make inductive generalization possible.